 a.
-Ask students to work individually or in pairs to find the words in the wordpool in the article and then complete the definitions.
+Ask students to work individually or in pairs find the words in the wordpool in the article and then complete the definitions.
 Allow a few minutes for students to check answers in pairs or groups before checking answers with the whole class.
+Explain to students that the verb and noun whirr are spelled whir in American English.